ualberta-mueller-group/MCGS/README.md

 #### Adding A Game To the Database
 To add your game to the database, you must register your game class with the database, and define or reuse a function to create a game generator.
+A few additional `game` functions must also be implemented.
+See
-See [development-notes.md (Adding A Game To the Database)](docs/development-notes.md#adding-a-game-to-the-database) for details.
+[development-notes.md (Adding A Game To the Database)](docs/development-notes.md#adding-a-game-to-the-database) for details.